Skip to content

 Security

-ALL visitors, whether they have visited before or if it is their first time visiting, must bring a photographic ID and proof of current address with them for every visit and must be able to clearly identify themselves as the person that they are claiming to be.
+If they have visited before or if it is their first time visiting, they must bring a photographic ID and proof of current address with them for every visit and must be able to clearly identify themselves as the person that they are claiming to be.
 The proof of address must match the address submitted by the prisoner when booking the visit.
 If you are unable to provide this or the addresses do not match then you will not be permitted to enter.

 What identification is needed?